mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Build Robust Ecosystems {#balance}

-To minimize inherited centralization risk, standards-defined functions should have an explicit goal of broad, diverse implementation and deployment, so that users have as many choices as possible.
+To minimize inherited centralization risk, standards-defined functions should have an explicit goal of broad, diverse implementation and deployment so that users have as many choices as possible.

 {{Section 2.1 of ?RFC5218}} explores some factors in protocol design that encourage this outcome.